WELCOME TO THE COMMUNITY PROJECTS

 STEPWAY are working in partnership Transition Worcester

-Chair Tony Kennell, with his team of volunteers was recently awarded the Worcestershire Wildlife Hero award organised by Worcestershire Wildlife Trust.
-Moreover, we have Kirsty who is our Community Project lead.
-A veteran with over 21 years experience as an Army nurse and warrant officer, she oversees and makes the project assessable for all.
+We have Kirsty who is our Community Project lead.
+A veteran with 22 years experience as an Army nurse and warrant officer, she oversees and makes the project assessable and fun for all.

 At the Wellbeing centre we have Carol who has over 30 years experience running garden projects, forest schools and has lots of local connections who have come on board to make the outdoor project something special for the whole community be involved with.